Erbslöh

-The Erbslöh was an airship named for the German aviation pioneer Oskar Erbslöh that was operational in the years 1909/10.
-In July 1910 the Erbslöh crashed near Leverkusen, killing all five people on board, including Oskar Erbslöh himself.
+The Erbslöh was an airship named for the German aviation pioneer Oskar Erbslöh that was operational in 1909 and 1910.
+In July 1910, the Erbslöh crashed near Leverkusen, killing all five people on board, including Oskar Erbslöh himself.

 History

 The Erbslöh was a blimp with a 27 m long gondola made from ash.
 The trim was regulated by pumping water back and forth between two tanks in the bow and aft section of the ship so that the airship adopted a nose up or nose down attitude.

 The first test flight took place on 20 August 1909.
 After the airship had been moved out of its hangar, the manoeuvrability was tested for about one hour at a height of 100 m on the Leichlingen airship grounds.
 The official maiden flight was conducted on 1 December 1909, during which the airship successfully flew across Leichlingen and neighbouring towns.

 On 12 December supporters of the Rheinisch-Westfälische Motorluftschiff-Gesellschaft [Rhine-Westphalian Motor Airship Society] participated in a flight.
 However, a transmission fault forced the Erbslöh to land at Reusrath.
 When the faulty parts had been repaired, the Erbslöh flew on toward Mönchengladbach on the next day.
 The intermediate stop over there was terminated by a storm which tore the envelope from the gondola, necessitating an extensive repairs.